ryanjon2040/RTS-Community-Project/README.md

 -------------------

 **Newly Added** <br>
-New animated mesh that shows MoveTo Hit location.
+Dwarf character from Epic's Strategy Game Example <br>
+Multiple Units (Civilian and Fighter).
+NOTE: They are placeholders only.

 * RTS Camera functions such as zooming and moving around with WASD and rotation with Right Click.
 * Selecting character and moving him around.
 * Selecting a structure from HUD and placing it on world.
 * Grid placement for structure.
 * Selection Box (Visual Only).
+* New animated mesh that shows MoveTo Hit location.

 How to get started
 -------------------